Carlos Salinas de Gortari

-Carlos Salinas de Gortari (/es/; born 3 April 1948) is a Mexican economist, historian and former politician who served as the 60th president of Mexico from 1988 to 1994.
-He is considered the frontman of Mexican Neoliberalism, responsible for formulating, promoting, signing and implementing the North American Free Trade Agreement.
+Carlos Salinas de Gortari (/es/; born 3 April 1948) is a Mexican economist and former politician who served as the 60th president of Mexico from 1988 to 1994.
+He is considered the frontman of Mexican neoliberalism, and was responsible for formulating, promoting, signing, and implementing the North American Free Trade Agreement (NAFTA).
 Affiliated with the Institutional Revolutionary Party (PRI), earlier in his career he worked in the Secretariat of Programming and Budget, eventually becoming Secretary.
 He secured the party's nomination for the 1988 general election and was elected amid widespread accusations of electoral fraud.

 An economist, Salinas de Gortari was the first Mexican president since 1946 who was not a law graduate.
 (Note: Excluding Adolfo Ruiz Cortines (president between 1952 and 1958), who did not possess a college degree.)
-His presidency was characterized by the entrenchment of the neoliberal, free trade economic policies initiated by his predecessor Miguel de la Madrid in observance of the Washington Consensus, mass privatizations of state-run companies and the reprivatization of the banks (Note: The banking system had been nationalized in 1982 by then-President José López Portillo amid the economic crisis of that year.), Mexico's entry into NAFTA, negotiations with the right-wing opposition party PAN to recognize their victories in state and local elections in exchange for supporting Salinas' policies, normalization of relations with the Catholic clergy, and the adoption of a new currency.
+His presidency was characterized by the entrenchment of the neoliberal, free trade economic policies initiated by his predecessor Miguel de la Madrid in observance of the Washington Consensus, mass privatizations of state-run companies and the reprivatization of the banks, (Note: The banking system had been nationalized in 1982 by then-President José López Portillo amid the economic crisis of that year.)
+Mexico's entry into NAFTA, negotiations with the right-wing opposition party PAN to recognize their victories in state and local elections in exchange for supporting Salinas' policies, normalization of relations with the Catholic clergy, and the adoption of a new currency.
 From the beginning of his administration, Salinas de Gortari was criticized by the Mexican left, who considered him an illegitimate president whose neoliberal policies led to higher unemployment and were perceived as giving away the wealth of the nation to foreign ownership, whereas he was praised by the right wing and the international community, who considered him a leading figure of globalization and credited him with modernizing the country.
 Salinas was also backed by the United States government in his bid for Director-General of the newly created World Trade Organization (WTO).